 This selection process is being run under the Competitive Procedure with Negotiation in accordance with UK procurement regulations.

-To enter, design teams are required to read the Design Brief and the Conditions, fill out the online form and upload documents detailing their company information, proposed team composition and relevant experience.
-It is anticipated that up to five teams will be selected as finalists for stage two.
+To enter, design teams were required to read the Design Brief and the Conditions, fill out an online form and upload documents detailing their company information, proposed team composition and relevant experience.
+Please note, the deadline for stage one submissions has now passed.

 The second stage will include a period of project research, design analysis and critical thinking – undertaken as a negotiation with the National Gallery.
 Please note that in this selection process the Gallery is not seeking designs – but rather an architectural analysis and approach that expresses the NG200 Project vision, focusing on the initial phase of works with a masterplan strategy for additional phases to be considered as part of the overall vision.
 Each finalist team will receive a contribution to expenses of £10,000 at the conclusion of the process.